-- New functions on the Australian Immunisation Register
+- New Australian Immunisation Register (AIR) eLearning education modules

 Vaccination protects against infection, saves lives and protects those who are too young or too sick to be immunised.
 The risk of complications from childhood diseases like measles is much higher than the risks of vaccination.